PlaidCloud/docs/docs/source/plaidcloud/workflows/common/duplicates.rst

+.. sectionauthor:: Genova Morel <genova.morel@tartansolutions.com>
+.. sectionauthor:: Paul Morel <paul.morel@tartansolutions.com>

 Duplicates
 ~~~~~~~~~~~~~~

-To report duplicates, select the **Report Duplicates in Table** checkbox and then specify an output table which will contain all of the duplicate records.
+To report duplicates, select the **Report Duplicates in Table** checkbox and then specify an output

-.. todo:: Add screenshots, description, and update parameters
+table which will contain all of the duplicate records.

 .. image:: ../../../_static/images/transforms/common_data_filters_duplicates.png